AlexanderMakarov/am-budget-view/README.md

    put them near the executable file ("am-budget-view-...").
    See details on
-   [List of supported banks, file formats and relevant notes](#list-of-supported-banks-file-formats-and-relevant-notes) For example for Inecobank XML, open [Ineco Online main page](https://online.inecobank.am) click on the chosen account, specify into 'From' and 'To' fields dates you want to analyze, press 'Search', scroll page to bottom and here at the right corner will be 5 icons to download statements.
+   [List of supported banks, file formats and relevant notes](#list-of-supported-banks-file-formats-and-relevant-notes) All files need to place in the same folder where the executable file ("am-budget-view-...") is placed.
+Details per bank:
+   - For Inecobank individual accounts - open [Ineco Online main page](https://online.inecobank.am), click on the required account, set into 'From' and 'To' fields dates you want to analyze, press 'Search', scroll page to bottom, at the right corner look for 5 icons, press XML icon to download the file.
-   Press XML icon and save file in the same folder where the executable file ("am-budget-view-...") is placed.
+   - For Ameria individual accounts open [My Ameria main page](https://myameria.am/), click on the required account, choose "Statement" option at right, set required period, set "In AMD" checkbox (to have exchange rates), select "Excel", press "Download" to download the file.
+   - For Ameria legal accounts open [Ameriabank main page](https://online.ameriabank.am/), select "Accounts" in left menu, select on the required account, press "Statement" option at top, in appeared dialog set required period, set "Show equivalent in AMD" checkbox (to have exchange rates), press "OK", in new "Account Statement" tab look for 5 icons at the middle right, press "Export to CSV" to download the file.
 3. Run application ("am-budget-view-\*-\*" file).
    If everything is OK then after a couple of seconds it would open a new tab in browser with aggregated details from bank transactions which where provided via "Statement" files.